Emergency kit supplies to include

 • Dried fruit

 • A first-aid kit with a variety of bandages for minor cuts.
-Your kit should include items such as gauze dressing pads, bandage rolls, first-aid tape, antibiotic ointment, tweezers and scissors.
+Your kit should include items such as gauze dressing pads, bandage rolls, first-aid tape, face masks, antibiotic ointment, tweezers and scissors.

 • Medications including a seven-day supply of all prescription medication everyone in the household may need as well as pain relievers, stomach remedies and allergy medicines.
 It's also important to check your kit every six months for expired medicines.

-• Equipment such as a multi-tool could come in handy during an emergency and the Red Cross suggests having a battery- or crank-powered radio, flashlight, extra batteries, can opener, sanitation and personal hygiene items, cellphone chargers, extra cash, blankets or sleeping bags.
+• Equipment such as a multi-tool could come in handy during an emergency and the Red Cross suggests having a battery- or crank-powered radio, flashlight, extra batteries, can opener, duct tape, a whistle, sanitation and personal hygiene items, cellphone chargers, extra cash, blankets or sleeping bags.

 • Documents can also be vital to have in an emergency including copies of personal documents such as medication lists and pertinent medical information, proof of address, passports or other forms of ID and copies of birth certificates and insurance policies.